What type of photo is good for a pet portrait?

 - Do you want a pet portrait with your pet’s collar or your horse’s tack, if not, remove these before taking a photo.

 - Use a digital camera if you can, rather than your mobile phone or iPad.
 A digital camera gives a sharper, larger image file to create a portrait from.

 - Take 20 – 30 photos of your pet, you’ll have a better selection to choose from then.
 There are always a few that are out of focus.

-- It might be better for you to keep a camera nearby and just take a few photos now and again over a few days.
-You know how much patience your pet has.
+- It might be better for you to keep a camera nearby and just take a few photos now and again over a few days, you know how much patience your pet has.

 - Don’t worry too much about the background, this usually isn’t in the pet portrait painting.

 - Think about the level you photograph your pet from.
 We usually look down at our pets, this angle can look odd, with your pet’s paws peering out of their head.
-So it might be wise to take photos of your pet from their eye level.
+Therefore, it might be wise to take photos of your pet from their eye level.

 - Think about whether you want a portrait of your pet looking at the camera, a side on profile, sitting up or lying down.
 Maybe try a few different poses to see which you like best.

 - Take your photos outdoors in natural light or by a large window.
-Don’t use flash this can change colour tones and make a harsh image.
+Don’t use flash as this can change colour tones and make a harsh image.
 Even a stable can be dark, but a headshot over a stable door can look great for your horse portrait.

 - If you’d like a group portrait of your pets, it might be easier to take individual photos of your pets, which I can put together for a group portrait painting.